visualopsholdings/nodes-irc/README.md

 }
 ```

+The session id, is just turned around for convenience.
+It isn't used by Visual Ops.

 #### Policy users

 Since the Visual Ops (and the ZMQChat system) is persistent, when you join a stream, you can query the